-My overnight vegan cinnamon roll recipe, with optional salted caramel/pecan sauce, is one such recipe.
+My vegan overnight cinnamon rolls recipe, with optional salted caramel/pecan sauce, is one such recipe.
 It is a yeast dough, but it is a joy to work with, and it has the bonus of being able to prep the night before.
 I love a breakfast that's ready to go the next day, as I am not a morning person!

 This recipe is a hybrid: my own vegan classic cinnamon rolls recipe, and an old family caramel roll recipe.
 I first tried caramel rolls many years ago in Wisconsin, warm, straight from the tin, and they were amazing.
 I have changed up the recipe for vegans, and they are good.